Answers to our frequently asked questions.

-Yes, we have developed TotalCast, an industry-leading proprietary casting system which involves an iPad, Sensor Structure camera, casting bracket, and all-in-one application to scan and send orders.
+Yes, we have developed an industry-leading proprietary casting system which includes an iPad, Sensor Structure camera, casting bracket, and all-in-one application for scanning and sending orders.

 What is the cost of a 3D scanner?

-Our TotalCast system can vary by equipment required, but has options for both 48-month lease rates and purchase prices available.
+Costs vary by the amount and type of equipment required, but we have options for both 48-month lease rates and purchase prices available.

 Do you have graphite?

 Yes, IOL uses graphite for our dress devices.
 Graphite is the base material for our TL-2100 orthotics, our XT sprint orthotic (a poly-graphite composite), and Fibrelite Orthotic (nylon with carbon infusion).